Skip to content

 Yeats

-One can say, in the period of the turn of the 19th century, Yeats represented an outpost with a front line moved out far forward of the stubbornest and traditional idealism.
-When pragmatism tried to make a poet a leisure worker, Yeats’s efforts to reverse the world and break the norm deserves admiration.
+At the turn of the 19th century, Yeats represented an outpost with a front line that moved far forward of the stubbornest and most traditional idealism.
+When pragmatism tried to make a poet a leisure worker, Yeats’s efforts to reverse the world and break the norm deserve admiration.

-In 1923 he was awarded the Nobel Prize in Literature as the first Irishman to win this prize and be honoured for what the Nobel Committee described as “inspired poetry, which in a highly artistic form gives expression to the spirit of a whole nation.”
+In 1923, he was awarded the Nobel Prize in Literature.
+He was the first Irishman to win this prize and be honoured for what the Nobel Committee described as “inspired poetry, which in a highly artistic form gives expression to the spirit of a whole nation.”

 Here is one of the examples of his unique works.
 The poem The Second Coming by Yeats was written in 1920.
-The poem simply begins with the image of a falcon flying away from its human master in the fear of being shot.
-In medieval times, people would use falcons or hawks to catch animals at ground level.
-In this image, however, the falcon has gotten itself lost by flying too far away.
-This lost falcon is a reference to the collapse of the traditional social arrangements in Europe at the time Yeats was writing.
-The poet uses symbolism; the falcon getting lost is a symbol for the fall of civilization and the chaos which will follow.
+The poem simply begins with the image of a falcon flying away from its human master in fear of being shot.
+In medieval times, people used falcons or hawks to catch ground-level animals.
+In this image, however, the falcon has lost itself by flying too far away.
+This lost falcon refers to the collapse of the traditional European social arrangements when Yeats wrote.
+The poet uses symbolism; the falcon getting lost symbolises the fall of civilisation and the chaos that will follow.

-There is one more strong image of The Second Coming: it is Sphinx.
+There is one more strong image of The Second Coming: it is sphinx.
 The poet takes the violence which has taken over society as a sign that “the Second Coming is at hand.”
-He imagines a sphinx in the desert; we are to think that this is a mythical animal.
+He imagines a sphinx in the desert; we are to think this is a mythical animal.
 This animal, and not Christ, is what is coming to fulfil the prophecy from the Biblical Book of Revelation.
-The sphinx here is a symbol for the beast; the devil who will come to our world to spread chaos, evil, destruction and finally death.
+The sphinx here symbolises the beast, the devil who will come to our world to spread chaos, evil, destruction and death.

 W. B. Yeats’s Death